rouyng/tncexporter/README.md

 ### Installing TNC exporter

-Download TNC exporter by using the green download button at the top of this repo page.
+Download TNC exporter by using the green "Code" download button at the top of this repo page.
 Alternatively, clone the repository with:

 `git clone https://github.com/rouyng/tncexporter.git`

 Once you have downloaded a local copy of TNC exporter, open a terminal in the tncexporter directory you just created.
 At this point I highly recommend creating a python virtual environment before installing dependencies ([see instructions here for using Pipenv or the builtin virtualenv tool](https://docs.python-guide.org/dev/virtualenvs/)).
-Once you have set up a virtual environment (or not) install the additional dependencies by running:
+Once you have set up a virtual environment (or not) install the additional required dependencies by running:

 `pip install -r requirements.txt`